gramener/gramex/gramex/apps/guide/filehandler/README.md

     handlers:
         FileHandler:
             ignore:
                 - gramex.yaml     # Always ignore gramex.yaml in Filehandlers
                 - ".*"            # Hide dotfiles

-The `gramex.yaml` file and all files beginning with `.` will be hidden.
+The `gramex.yaml` file and all files beginning with `.` will be hidden by default.
+You can change the above setting in your `gramex.yaml` file.

 You can customise this further via the `allow:` and `ignore:` configurations in the handler.
 For example:

     :::yaml
     url: